 Let’s explore the ways in which Medicare impacts your finances.

 Most of us understand, at least broadly, what Medicare provides.
 It’s a government program to which you contribute through payroll taxes that helps cover some of your healthcare costs after retirement.

-When you retire, you typically lose your group insurance, which means you need another type of insurance to make sure you’re not covering your healthcare bills entirely out-of-pocket.
+When you retire, you typically lose your group insurance if you had employer coverage, which means you need another type of insurance to make sure you’re not covering your healthcare bills entirely out-of-pocket.
 Medicare works fine on its own for some beneficiaries, but others need more help.

 Original Medicare consists of Parts A and B. Part A covers your hospital costs as well as a few extras, such as skilled nursing facility care, while Part B covers doctors’ visits and certain types of durable medical equipment.

 Medicare Parts A and B both have deductibles as well as associated coinsurance and copayments.
 In other words, you might have to spend a certain amount of money before your insurance kicks in, and you might have to pay a percentage of a bill or a flat copay.

 That’s where Medicare Supplemental insurance and Medicare Advantage plans come into play.